International Graduate Student Admission

 The University of North Florida, the Graduate School, and the International Center are pleased to welcome you.
 We recognize that you and your fellow international students, representing over 100 different countries, bring with you perspectives that enrich our campus.
 We are committed to offering you educational programs and experiences that will enhance your professional development.

 We are very aware of the challenges before you and hope to be able to provide you the best possible support as you pursue your graduate studies at UNF.
-This support includes our Student Orientation, which is offered at the beginning of every semester.
-Required of all new students, this program reviews your rights and responsibilities and also provides an opportunity for you to meet with your fellow international students.
+This support includes our Student Orientation, which is offered online and will remain available to you as a resource.
+This program reviews your rights and responsibilities and also provides you with information about university resources.

 The Graduate School and the International Center will be happy to help you with the admissions process.